 - All foods and beverages made available on campus (including concessions, school stores, la carte cafeteria items, etc.) during the school day shall be consistent with the current USDA Dietary Guidelines for Americans and applicable federal rules and regulations.

-- The Food Service Supervisor shall ensure that all foods and beverages made available to students during the school day meet or exceed all federal, state, and local laws and guidelines.
+- The Lunch Room Managers, in collaboration with the principal, shall ensure that all foods and beverages made available to students during the school day meet or exceed all federal, state, and local laws and guidelines.
 All such items shall be appropriate to the school setting.
-In the event a written complaint is filed with the Principal regarding the approval or disapproval of any item, the School Board, after review, shall make the final determination.
+In the event a written complaint is filed with the Principal regarding the approval or disapproval of any item, the School Advisory Council, after review, shall make the final determination.

 - The use of candy and any food and beverage inconsistent with the nutrition standards as classroom rewards by the school staff shall be discouraged.